RocketDerp/April14_2025/PostMalala/Marriage/Banning_Arresting_Blocking_in_Absentia_Rituals.md

 https://youtu.be/P2phn2mt0Jg?t=59

-"Arresting her in absentia, which is not a thing"
+"Arresting her in absentia, which is not a thing" - Pussy Riot topic / Russia / Putinism

 Marriage via proxy is a thing.
 I should know, during the Arab Spring in early December 2010 - I married my wife in north Africa in Texas, without her ever stepping food in Texas.
 A proxy marriage is a real thing, a proxy police arrest seems valid enough.
 Like burning in effigy social protest convetions, but this being a state-sponsored burning of a witch (Pussy Riot) in effigy ritual.